FNH-TTS: Mixture-of-Experts Duration Modeling for Robust Neural Speech Synthesis: Methodology

-However, simply upgrading the Vocoder is insufficient to eliminate the disharmony components caused by increased prosodic diversity.
-Therefore, we adopt Collaborative Multi-Band Discriminator (CoMBD) and Sub-Band Discriminator (SBD) in our system, leveraging adversarial training to enhance temporal and spectral coherence.
-Our experiments confirm that these enhancements are crucial to FNH-TTS’s success.
+However, upgrading the vocoder alone is insufficient to eliminate the spectral artifacts and waveform distortions caused by increased prosodic diversity.
+Therefore, we adopt the Collaborative Multi-Band Discriminator (CoMBD) and Sub-Band Discriminator (SBD) to enhance temporal and spectral coherence through adversarial training.

 \textbf{Collaborative Multi-Band Discriminator (CoMBD)}: This discriminator operates on waveform signals at different resolutions.
-To save computational resources, each waveform resolution is processed using the identical multi-scale discriminator (MSD) \cite{kumar2019melgan}.
-This approach ensures global waveform coherence while refining local waveform structures, leading to more natural temporal structures in the generated audio.
+To reduce computational cost, each waveform resolution is processed using the same multi-scale discriminator (MSD)~\cite{kumar2019melgan}.
+This design improves global waveform coherence while refining local waveform structures, leading to better temporal continuity in the generated audio.

-\textbf{Sub-Band Discriminator (SBD)}: This discriminator employs PQMF analysis \cite{nguyen1994near} to decompose the speech waveform into multiple sub-band signals, enabling precise discrimination across different frequency ranges.
-Each sub-band is applied to multi-scale dilated convolutions to extract features at varying receptive fields, facilitating more effective frequency-domain analysis.
-This discriminator is used for reducing high-frequency distortion and enhancing low-frequency stability, ensuring a more balanced synthesis quality across the spectrum.
+\textbf{Sub-Band Discriminator (SBD)}: This discriminator employs PQMF analysis~\cite{nguyen1994near} to decompose the speech waveform into multiple sub-band signals, enabling discrimination across different frequency ranges.
+Each sub-band is processed with multi-scale dilated convolutions to extract features at varying receptive fields.
+This design helps reduce high-frequency distortion and improve low-frequency stability, resulting in better spectral consistency.